DariusBilt444079/U13A2-Darius/README.md

 + Images of phones
 + Loads quickly [^needswoork]
 + Easy to navigate [^needswork]
-+ Propotion of the website
++ Proportion of the website
 + easy to understand
 + easy to access for everyone